Snakemake + SLURM

 the basic configuration

-• retries is the number of times Snakemake can try to resubmit a failed job.
-Works best when the Snakemake is setup to change things on retries, like increasing RAM per retry (e.g. attempt * 1000), requesting more time from the scheduler, etc.
+latency-waitis the time, in seconds, Snakemake should wait after a job has finished to check if the expected outputs are presentretriesis the number of times Snakemake can try to resubmit a failed job.
+Works best when the Snakemake is setup to change things on retries, like increasing RAM per retry (e.g.attempt * 1000), requesting more time from the scheduler, etc.

 automatic file I/O